trabdlkarim/trabdlkarim.github.io/index.md

 New Projects
 {: .label .label-danger}

-As a general-purpose programming language, Python is designed to be used in many ways.
+You can check out here the most recent projects that have been added to TAK PI.
+Python is designed to be used in many ways.
 You can build web sites or industrial robots or a game for your friends to play, and much more, all using the same core technology.

   <ol class=".fs-5">
   {% for post in site.posts limit:5 %}